1. Scope

 4.1.
 The Purchaser must be an adult and have unlimited legal capacity.

 4.2.
-For the Bayreuther Festspiele 2024, a portion of the tickets for orders will be allocated taking into account the factual criteria mentioned under 4.8, and another portion will be allocated independently of the aforementioned criteria exclusively on the basis of the “first come, first served” principle, so-called instant-purchase online tickets.
-The purchase of instant-purchase online tickets is governed by the General Terms and Conditions for instant-purchase online tickets.
+For the 2025 Bayreuther Festspiele, a portion of the tickets for orders will be allocated taking into account the factual criteria mentioned under 4.8, and another portion will be allocated independently of the aforementioned criteria exclusively on the basis of the “first come, first served” principle, so-called instant-purchase online tickets.
+The purchase of instant-purchase online tickets is governed by the General Terms and Conditions for Instant-Purchase Online Tickets.

 4.3.
 Orders for tickets will only be accepted online (5.) or in writing (6.).